Mortichar/semi-modify-game-speed/README.md

 * New Script: AutoFarm by Visua!
     * Replaces AutoReplant with a much more customizable farming robot, with detailed settings like AutoMine.
+    * Automatically harvests and then plants seeds, buying and using compost as needed, using seeds from your bank.
+Be sure you have enough seeds!
+    * Automatically adds Weird Gloop if you have any in the bank.
+Prioritizes gloop over compost.
+Will not buy gloop
+    * Optionally: If not in combat, equips Farming Cape/Signet Ring/Bob's Rake if you have them before harvesting and replanting
 * New Core Features:
     * Backup, Restore, and Reset SEMI Configuration in the repurposed SEMI Menu
     * Toggle non-sidebar SEMI GUI elements: